Unleash the brain's infinite potential

 University professor

-Recognised nationally and internationally, his research combines fundamental neuroscience with clinical and sports applications.
+Recognized both nationally and internationally, his research combines fundamental neuroscience with clinical and sports applications.

-Dr Romain LOURSAC
+Romain LOURSAC

 Sports physician, physician for the LOU Rugby professional team